Computing the geometric endomorphism ring of a genus 2 Jacobian: Determining in practice

 The output of algorithm \ref{algo:DiscBound} is correct because of theorem \ref{thm:DetermineF} and its proof.
 Moreover, choosing some reasonable bound $B$ ($B=200$ proved to be a good choice in our tests), we expect that the algorithm will correctly identify whether $\operatorname{End}_{\overline{K}}^0(A)$ is $\mathbb{Q}$, a real quadratic field, or a CM field, and that the bound of step (5) will be sharp.
 Notice that if $A$ has potential CM, then the field of complex multiplication is $F(v)$, where $v$ is any place in $\EPlaces$.
 Also notice that a real quadratic field is uniquely determined by the square of its discriminant, so the output of step (5) gives a reasonable candidate for $\EndKBar$.

 To see why we expect the algorithm to give the correct answer quickly, notice first that already computing $f_v(x)$ for \textit{one} place in $\Omega_K'$ gives a nontrivial upper bound $d$ on the discriminant of $E$.
 Furthermore, for every prime $p$ dividing $d/\operatorname{disc}(E)$ (respectively $d/\operatorname{disc}(E)^2$ if $E$ is a quadratic field) the density of places $v$ for which $\operatorname{gcd}(d,\Delta(v))<d$ is positive, say it's $\delta>0$.
-At least heuristically, testing all the $N(B)$ places of norm up to $B$ then has probability $1-(1-\delta)^{N(B)}$ of removing one factor of $p$ from our estimate $d(B)$: since this quantity is exponentially small in $B$, we expect the algorithm to eliminate any spurious factors in $\delta(B)$ fairly quickly.
+At least heuristically, testing all the $N(B)$ places of norm up to $B$ then has probability $1-(1-\delta)^{N(B)}$ of removing one factor of $p$ from our estimate $d(B)$: since the distance of this quantity from 1 decays exponentially with $N(B)$, we expect the algorithm to eliminate any spurious factors in $\delta(B)$ fairly quickly.

 In any case, the output of this algorithm leaves only a finite list of possibilities for the field $\EndKBar$.
 We remark that at this stage we have no information on the integral structure of $\operatorname{End}_{\overline{K}}(A)$, but if $\EndKBar$ is a field the ring $\operatorname{End}_{\overline{K}}(A)$ is certainly contained in the ring of integers of $\EndKBar$.
 Thus, provided that $\EndKBar$ is a field, we have obtained a finite list of rings $R_1, \ldots, R_k$ such that $\operatorname{End}_{\overline{K}}(A)$ embeds in one of the $R_i$ in such a way that the embedding has finite cokernel.